1942 Nickel Value (2026 Guide): Errors List, “D”, “S”, “P” & No Mint Mark Worth

 1942-P Silver Proof Nickel Value

-The 1942-P Silver Proof Nickel arrived as an afterthought to the coin market, struck only after proof set production had concluded and sold exclusively as individual pieces rather than in sets.
+The 1942-P Silver Proof Nickel is a double historical milestone: it was both the first proof coin from the Philadelphia Mint to bear the “P” mintmark, and the only proof struck in the wartime 35% silver alloy during that year.
+It arrived as something of an afterthought to the market, struck after regular proof set production had concluded and sold only as individual pieces rather than in sets.

 1942-P Silver Proof Nickel Price/Grade Chart